Home Energy Physics Nuclear Power Electricity Climate Change Lighting Control Contacts Links

 During normal reactor operation for safety certainty at any instant in time at least 2 of the 8 heat exchange galleries connected to two different cooling towers should be operational.

-For a liquid sodium cooled FNR all heat removal is via primary liquid sodium, so it is essential that:
+For a liquid sodium cooled FNR all heat removal is via liquid sodium and NaK, so it is essential that:

-1) Under no circumstances will the primary liquid sodium level ever fall to the point that adequate heat transfer via the intermediate heat exchangers is no longer possible.
+1) Under no circumstances will the liquid sodium level ever fall to the point that adequate heat transfer to NaK via the intermediate heat exchangers is no longer possible.

-2) The liquid sodium pool walls are designed such that if the inner and middle nested cup walls fail and the primary liquid sodium leaks into the space between the walls, the leakage into the space between the walls will not lower the primary liquid sodium level more than 4 m, so 2 m of intermediate heat exchanger tube length is still immersed in the primary sodium.
+2) The liquid sodium pool walls are designed such that if the inner and middle nested cup walls fail and the liquid sodium leaks into the space between the walls, the leakage into the space between the walls will not lower the liquid sodium level more than 4 m, so 2 m of intermediate heat exchange bundle tube length is still immersed in the sodium.

-3) Even if the intermediate loop sodium induction pumps fail when the salt circuit is at 100 degrees C there is enough secondary liquid sodium natural circulation to ensure safe removal of the fission product decay heat.
+3) Even if the intermediate loop NaK induction pumps fail there is enough NaK natural circulation to ensure safe removal of the fission product decay heat.

-4) The secondary liquid sodium dumps its heat into the salt circuits.
-The salt circuits remain at atmospheric pressure so that their injection water pumps do not face a pressure load.
+4) The NaK dumps its heat into water/steam.
+In a heat dump situation the steam generator water sides remain at atmospheric pressure so that the injection water pumps do not face a pressure load.

 FUEL BUNDLE REPOSITIONING:

-The fuel bundles are repositioned and/or replaced from time to time using the overhead polar gantry crane and remote manipulation.
-Note that the ceiling height is sufficient to allow extraction and replacement of individual fuel bundles and individual intermediate heat exchangers.
-During the extraction process used fuel bundles are lifted 6.5 m to clear the other bundles and then are then moved horizontally to the reactor perimeter zone of the primary sodium pool where the irradiated fuel bundles are stored until they lose most of their fission product decay heat before being removed from the primary sodium pool.
-During the removal process the fuel bundles must be permitted to drip dry over the primary sodium pool before being moved int an airlock.
+The fuel bundles are repositioned and/or replaced from time to time using the polar gantry crane and remote manipulation.
+Note that the ceiling height is sufficient to allow extraction and replacement of individual fuel bundles and individual intermediate heat exchange bundles.
+During the extraction process used fuel bundles are lifted 6.5 m to clear the other bundles and then are then moved horizontally to the reactor perimeter zone of the sodium pool where the irradiated fuel bundles are stored until they lose most of their fission product decay heat before being removed from the sodium pool.
+During the removal process the fuel bundles must be permitted to drip dry over the sodium pool before being moved into an airlock.

 EARTHQUAKE PROTECTION:

 In an earthquake with a 1.5 g horizontal component sustained liquid sodium surface waves might slosh right up to the ceiling.
-The inside walls must withstand the related forces.
+The sodium pool space inside walls must withstand the related forces.

-In an earthquake the fuel bundles tend to stay in position due to their own inertia while the primary sodium pool moves with the surrouing ground.
+In an earthquake the fuel assembly and concrete tends to stay in constant relative position while the liquid sodium pool will slosh about.

-The concrete walls surrounding the primary sodium pool are stabilized on the outside by the about 17 m of surrounding ground depth and by the reinforced concrete shear walls of the heat exchange galleries.
+The interior cylindrical concrete walls surrounding the sodium pool are stabilized on the outside by the reinforced concrete shear walls forming the heat exchange galleries.

 CHEMICAL THREATS:

 The other potential threat is a sodium fire.
-Quite apart from the release of Na2O and NaOH the big threat is melting of the fuel tubes leading to potential release of air borne plutonium and fission products.
+Quite apart from the release of Na2O and NaOH the big threat is melting of the fuel tubes leading to potential release of air borne TRU and fission products.
 It is essential that the reactor be designed and sited such that a large sustained sodium fire cannot occur.
-In order to extinguish a primary sodium fire the oxygen concentration over the sodium must be minimized and heat must be extracted from the primary sodium.
-That heat extraction requires reliable operation of at least a fraction of the secondary sodium heat transport systems.
-Under no circumstances can water be allowed to contact either the primary or secondary sodium.
+In order to extinguish a sodium fire the oxygen concentration over the sodium must be minimized and heat must be extracted from the sodium.
+That heat extraction requires reliable operation of at least a fraction of the NaK heat transport systems.
+Under no circumstances can water be allowed to contact either the sodium or the NaK.

-The soil and bedrock outside the concrete enclosure should be sufficiently dry, dense and stable to safely contain the liquid sodium in the extremely unlikely event that a major earthquake ruptures the inner, middle and outer stainless steel walls of the liquid sodium pool and cracks the enclosing concrete wall.
+The soil and bedrock outside the physical enclosure should be sufficiently dry, dense and stable to safely contain the liquid sodium in the extremely unlikely event that a major earthquake ruptures the hot wall, cool wall, structural wall and physical wall.

 It is equally important that there be an effective non-water based fire suppression system.
 The local fire department must be trained that water should NEVER be used to fight a FNR fire.
 Inappropriate use of water carried by a fire truck could change a minor fire into a major disaster.
-The FNR has excess argon in silo storage for emergency use.
+The FNR has excess argon, buoyant steel balls and excess NaCl in silo storage for emergency use.

-To mitigate the fire threat the primary liquid sodium is covered by argon cover gas, a sodium vapor resistant inner metal ceiling, a gas tight outer metal ceiling and a gas tight inner seal on the concrete wall.
-In the event of air penetration into the argon cover gas the reactor should be immediately shut down and heat removed from the primary liquid sodium pool to lower the primary liquid sodium temperature below 200 degrees C so as to prevent spontaneous combustion of sodium in air.
-As the argon temperature over the primary sodium pool decreases stored argon from bladders in the argon storage silos is automatically added to the argon cover gas to maintain the 1 atmosphere pressure in the argon cover gas.
+To mitigate the fire threat the liquid sodium is covered by argon cover gas, a sodium vapor resistant hot wall, a gas tight cool wall and a gas tight inner seal on the inner cylindrical structural concrete wall.
+In the event of air penetration into the sodium pool space the reactor should be immediately shut down and heat removed from the liquid sodium pool to lower the liquid sodium temperature below 200 degrees C so as to prevent spontaneous combustion of sodium in air.
+As the argon temperature over the sodium pool decreases stored argon from bladders is automatically added to the argon cover gas to maintain the 1 atmosphere pressure in the sodium pool space.

 Once the liquid sodium temperature is below 140 degrees C the surface of the liquid sodium can be flooded with a thin layer of kerosene to prevent the liquid sodium oxidizing during prolonged work such as roof repair.

 Similarly if there is an enclosure roof failure the immediate objective is to extract heat from the sodium to reduce its temperature to the point where kerosene can be safely used to prevent sodium oxidation.
 Until the heat is removed from the sodium argon must be used to exclude oxygen from the sodium surface.
 That heat extraction might easily take half an hour, depending on the available heat sinking capacity.
-The fastest way to emergency cool the system is to directly vent steam from the nitrate salt circuit.
+The fastest way to emergency cool the system is to directly vent steam from the steam generators.
 It is important to have enough water in on-site tank storage to remove the fission product decay heat by latent heat of vaporization.
-Then the limiting factor is the maximum safe heat transfer capacity of the intermediate heat exchanger tube bundles and the sodium/salt heat exchanger tube bundles.
-If there is a FNR roof failure it is essential to prevent the exhaust steam from the salt circuit condensing overhead and falling onto the exposed liquid sodium surface.
+Then the limiting factor is the maximum safe heat transfer capacity of the intermediate heat exchanger tube bundles and the steam generator tube bundles.
+If there is a FNR roof failure it is essential to prevent vented steam falling back into thesodium pool space.